Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - I did my physical education homework, it is the most annoying lesson for me, so it is good that I did it on Monday.
 - I'm doing my meditation every day.
 - We have a sewer hole in our garden.
 It got filled, so I pumped the water out of it today.
 Usually my father is doing it, but I'm glad, that I was able to handle it.

+==February 13th, 2024==
+Do you remember how yesterday I said, that I don't manage to use all my leisure periods?
+Forget that, It wasn't the case today, not only I used all of them (and even more), but I also did that without respecting the rules, that I stated earlier.
+I wasted an enormous amount of time today and will be heading to bed late.

+Today was the first day of a new module of my course in Synergy university, holidays ended and this now course will drain my time and energy as well.

+Midnight gratitude:
+- I did some homework;
+- I had a Synergy lecture today.
+- I will have a good day tomorrow (I hope so).
+- I did my trainings and scoliosis exercises.
+- My cat is really cute and warm (yeah, it's not a gratitude for me, but...
+I don't know... thanks to myself for a... for noticing how cute this fellow is).